Traumatic Brain Injury

 Medicines can help relieve symptoms like sleep problems, chronic pain, and headaches.
 Medicines can also help if you have anxiety, depression, or memory problems.
 Talk with your doctor about what medicines might be best for you.

-You may need to try different types of treatment before finding the one that helps you.
+You may need to try different types of treatment before finding the ones that help you.
 Your doctor can help you with this.
-Treatment can help you feel more in control of your emotions, have fewer symptoms, and enjoy life again.

 When to Call